atareen/mpathic/docs/source/install_issues.rst

 Fix
 ~~~

-Re-installing the version of gcc required by pymc (hence, mpathic) fixes.
+Re-installing the version of gcc required by pymc (hence, mpathic) fixes this issue.
 In the case above, gcc version
 4 was re-installed.

 Cython